Skip to Main Content

 1. What is the Medi-Cal targeted rate increase (TRI)?

-To improve access to care, quality and equity, the California Department of Health Care Services (DHCS) is increasing rates to 87.5% of Medicare for certain Medi-Cal services.
-The state is adding additional funding to health plan premiums to pass this funding to providers.
-The amount of funding for health plans is still being determined.
-TRI applies to all professional provider types.
+To improve access to care, quality and equity, the California Department of Health Care Services (DHCS) is increasing rates for certain Medi-Cal services to 87.5% of Medicare.
+The DHCS will add funding to health plan premiums, which will then be passed on to eligible contracted providers.

 2. Which contracted providers will receive the TRI?